-The position of end plate (B) on the numbered decals (A) represents the height of the header.
-Setting the end plate position between 4 and 5 will achieve the recommended header height control.
-Numbered decals (A) on both sides of the header indicate the header operating height if the combine
+The position of end plate (B) on numbered decals (A) represents the height of the header.
+Setting the end plate position between 4 and 5 will achieve the recommended operating height of 305 mm (12 in.).

-Position 1 represents the lowest header height and position 7
+Position 1 represents the lowest header height and position 7 represents the highest.